CodeReviewDAO/dxd_codereview/Reviews/414 - ServicesDAO additional features development December/1 - Updates delivered and released on production environment/README.md

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
-Also, it is well documented and already deployed on the CRDAO production environment.
+Also, it is well documented and already deployed in the CRDAO production environment.

 Thus, in the reviewer's opinion, this submission should pass.